Living Light – Park

 We can transform an everyday urban park into a magical, green, interactive experience.
-The experience is based on the Living Light lamp, but suitable for larger scale.
-Together with Plant-e we developed an interactive system, where electricity-generating plants will react to peoples presence.
+The experience is based on the Living Light - Lamp, but suitable for larger scale.
+Together with Plant-e & In-lite we developed an interactive system, where electricity-generating plants will react to peoples presence.
 Little lights, powered by electricity-generating-plants, will lead your way as you walk along.

 CO2 negative energy source